sourcegraph/thesrc/README.md

 demonstrates the same patterns in the web app that powers [Sourcegraph.com](https://sourcegraph.com).

+The web application architecture and patterns demonstrated here were presented in a talk at Google I/O 2014 entitled *[Building Sourcegraph, a large-scale code search engine in Go](https://sourcegraph.com/blog/google-io-2014-building-sourcegraph-a-large-scale-code-search-engine-in-go)*.
+See that talk for more details.

 thesrc has a few special features of interest to programmers:

 * just the good stuff: an automated classifier rejects links that don't contain code or involve programming;